-Signs of Osteoarthritis
+Signs of Osteoarthritis in Cats

-Cats’ bodies are small and the symptoms can be relatively discrete.
-Unless the disease has progressed substantially, you’re not likely to see a large sway or limp in them.
-This is because cats are rather stoic and can hide their symptoms really well.
+Cats’ bodies are small, and the symptoms of feline osteoarthritis can be relatively discrete.
+Unless the disease has progressed substantially, you’re not likely to see a large sway or limp when they move.
+This is because cats are rather stoic and can hide the symptoms of joint pain really well.
 Scurrying across the living room, your cat’s stride may still look supple, but look closer.

 When these signs of osteoarthritis begin to show, you can add carpeted or padded surfaces below access points to their favorite furniture.
-You might also consider medication to treat symptoms of pain.
-Furthermore, it is crucially important to have a complete diet to address the cause and provide some regenerative support.
-In these instances, a high-quality feed can go a long way to the overall well-being of your feline companion but these instances are an important time to consider a supplement for joint health and mobility.
+You might also consider medication to treat the symptoms of pain.
+It is also crucially important to have a complete diet to address the cause and provide some regenerative support for osteoarthritis in cats.
+In these instances, a high-quality feed can go a long way to the overall well-being of your feline companion.
+Moreover, this is a very important time to consider a feline supplement for joint health and mobility.

 Supplementing for the purpose of improving the mobility and joint health in cats can be tricky since they can be finicky eaters.
-That’s why it’s important to select a supplement with a limited ingredients list that avoids fillers, additives and preservatives.
+That’s why it’s important to select a feline joint health supplement with a limited ingredients list that avoids fillers, additives and preservatives.

 Tri-Acta provides just that: all-active ingredients ensuring the serving size is extremely small and easy to give to cats.